-Contact your lender to request that it applies your payments toward your principal balance — it will help you save money on interest and pay off your loan faster.
+Contact your lender to request that your payments be applied toward your principal balance — it will help you save money on interest and pay off your loan faster.

-But beware: Plenty of banks have a limit on the number of transfers you can make in a month, and you don’t want to watch all your snowflakes end up paying for transaction fees.
+But beware: Many banks have a limit on the number of transfers you can make in a month, and you don’t want all your snowflakes paying for transaction fees.

 Instead, keep a running tally of your savings for a specified period (like every two weeks), then pay the total amount at the end of the period.
 Also check with your lender to ensure that you won’t get dinged for making multiple payments in a specified period.

-However you save it, do yourself a favor and write down the amount you save each month as a reminder of how much those little snowflakes can add up — you can use it for motivation when Uber Eats beckons you.
+However you save it, do yourself a favor and track the additional amount you paid each month as a reminder of how much those little snowflakes can add up — you can use it for motivation when Uber Eats beckons you.